 Further, try to tell your story about how you achieve your awards and ensure that how these achievements matter to you and how much you are serious towards them.
 So that it seems more convinced to the employer, and he/she doesn’t have to give a second thought to hire you as his next employer.

 Question 6 - How good are you about sticking to your deadlines?

-Recruiters now days keep an eye on the designers who can deliver the results on time along with quality work.
-The purpose of asking this question to know the thinking of aspirants that how he/she dedicated towards work, and how versatile he can.
+Recruiters nowadays keep an eye on the designers who can deliver the results on time along with quality work.
+The purpose of asking this question is to know the thinking of aspirants that how he/she dedicated to working, and how versatile he/she can.
 If one can fail to meet the deadlines, that can cost your employer money or make them lose their customer’s interest.

 If you are good to keep your deadlines, that’s good!
 So what are you waiting for?
 Share your experience with the interviewer that you are comfortable with deadlines, and you have experience working with clients who were strict with their deadlines.

 On the other hand, if you do not agree with the deadlines, in that case, directly say that you are not going to work late at night or some other time that will not suit you.

 At Least you can assure your recruiter that you respect the deadline, and you’ll try to complete tasks remotely to get your job done.

 It is suggested to give examples of every situation that leaves a good impression on the recruiter, and your chances of getting hired can increase.